MSLNZ/msl-io/docs/writers.rst

                 file : path-like or file-like
                     The file to write to.
-If None then uses the value of `file` that was specified when MyExampleWriter was instantiated. root : Root object
+If None then uses the value of `file` that was specified when MyExampleWriter was instantiated. root : Root
                     Write `root` to the file.
 If None then write the Groups and Datasets that were created using MyExampleWriter.
                 **kwargs
                     Optional key-value pairs.
                 """